MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4405.md

 # Trial Balance Excel (report)

-The **Trial Balance Excel** report shows aggregated general ledger data for the trial balance with debit/credit columns for net change and balance.
+The **Trial Balance Excel** report shows aggregated general ledger data for the trial balance with debit and credit columns for net change and balance.

-Data is shown for both local currency (LCY) and additional reporting currency (ACY), the latter only showing data if the Additional Reporting Currency is in use.
+Data is shown for both local currency (LCY) and additional reporting currency (ACY).
+However, it only shows data for the latter if you use ACY.

-The aggregation is for the period specified in the report's request page's Datefilter parameter and summarised per the 2 global dimensions per g/l account category.
+The aggregation is for the period specified by the Datefilter parameter on the report's request page and summarized for the two global dimensions per G/L account category.

-The report Excel workbook contains three worksheets that you can use to analyze your trial balance:
+The Excel workbook contains three worksheets that you can use to analyze your trial balance:

 - Trial Balance (LCY)
 - Trial Balance (ACY)